 CATEGORY NAME DESCRIPTION Data Model Document Model A12 document models contain field definitions and associated validation rules in a hierarchy of groups.
 Validation rules range from simple constraints - e.g., the definition of mandatory fields - to complex patterns and conditions across multiple fields.
 Relationship Model Relationship models describe links between documents.
 They model the relationship properties and constraints.
 UI Model Form Model Form models define the structures and contents of online forms.
 A12 forms consist of common UI elements such as input fields, buttons, labels, checkboxes, etc. The modeling tools provide powerful ways to organize these elements.
 Overview Model Overview models offer various possibilities for tabular presentation of data.
 Tree Model Tree models allow data structures to be displayed and edited hierarchically.
+Content Model Content models are designed to create static content pages - from the start and information page to the imprint.
 Workflow BPMN 2.0 A12 supports modeling of business processes in the BPMN (Business Process Model and Notation) standard.
 BPMN models interact seamlessly with A12 models.
 App Model App Model An app model defines the framework of the application and acts as a kind of container for all other models.
-Output Model Print Model The Print Model can be used to create print templates for the generation of accessible PDFs.
+Output Model Print Model The Print Model functions as a template for PDF-representations of inserted A12 Documents.

-Advantages of "Data First" Modeling With the A12 Rule Language has several advantages:
+Advantages of "Data First" Modeling With the A12 Rule Language